Equipment Recommendations

 Batteries

-It is very helpful and contributes to economy of space and weight to have any battery powered units you take with you, (flashlight, Mp3, CD player, Walkman, etc) to all use either "AA" or "AAA" Alkaline batteries.
+It is very helpful and contributes to economy of space and weight to have any battery powered units you take with you, (flashlight, Mp3 player, etc) to all use either "AA" or "AAA" Alkaline batteries.
 These batteries are small, efficient, easy to pack and carry and can be purchased almost anywhere.
+The larger "D" batteries are bulky and much heavier.

 Rechargeable Electronic Items

-The electrical supply in Uganda continues to improve but still is not constant.
+The electrical supply in Uganda continues to improve but still is not constant and in remote villages there is none.
 Therefore battery powered equipment is essential.
-When electricity is available, equipment with recharable batteries can be rechared.
-Many such items with built in rechargeable batteries (laptop computers, digital cameras, Mp3 players, etc.) have a plug in transformer that recharges the battery and will work with the 220 volts in Uganda without any voltage reduction transformer.
+When electricity is available, equipment with rechargeable batteries can easily be recharged.
+Many such items with built in rechargeable batteries (laptop computers, digital cameras, Mp3 players, etc.) have a plug in transformer that recharges the battery and will work even with the 220 volts in Uganda without any voltage reduction transformer. (see example below)

 Travel | Check List | Equipment | Home